ffa6995/microservices/README.md

-# Microservice App created with Node.js/Express and ReactJS
+# Microservice App created with Express and ReactJS

 The app includes a simple application that allows the user to post and read posts and comments.
+For asynchronous communication a simple event bus is written as an express service.